 Children, parents, grandparents, other relatives, foster parents, or professionals with a specific question about the law and children may call the Law Line.
 CLC does not discuss a specific case with a third party without the permission of the person with the legal issue.

 What is the process like?

-What can CLC help me with?
+What can The Children's Law Line help me with?

 The Law Line helps callers understand the legal processes that involve children, such as custody, visitation, guardianship, and abuse and neglect.
-CLC can also refer callers to other agencies or resources for help with getting an attorney, special education advocacy, and school law.
+CLC can also refer callers to other agencies or resources for help with finding an attorney, special education advocacy, and school law.

-Yes.
-Nothing regarding your call to the Law Line will be disclosed to a third party without your written consent.
+Yes, nothing regarding your call to the Law Line will be disclosed to a third party without your written consent.

 Can I call anonymously?

-Sometimes.
 If you are calling for general information and referrals, such as the address of a court or what agency to call for special education information, we can give you that information without taking your personal information.
 However, if you are calling with specific questions regarding an ongoing dispute, we will need to take your name and the names of other parties involved.
 This information is confidential and will not be disclosed to anyone else.